 Ensure Compliance with Ethical Guidelines: Maintain adherence to ethical standards and guidelines, including obtaining necessary approvals and consents for data use.

-While this DMP outlines the procedures for data access by external parties, detailed data sharing outside the consortium is further supported by associated Data Transfer Agreements, ensuring that all data management activities align with the HE²AT Center's objectives and ethical commitments.
+While this DMP outlines the procedures for data access by external parties, data sharing outside the consortium is further supported by associated Data Transfer Agreements between the HEAT Center and external partners, ensuring that all data management activities, both inside and outside the Consortium, align with the HE²AT Center's objectives and ethical commitments.

-3. Background
+Background

-The HEat and HEalth Africa Transdisciplinary Center, HE²AT Center, is a U54 Cooperation agreement with the NIH (2021-2026).
+The HEat and HEalth Africa Transdisciplinary Center (HE²AT Center), is a U54 Cooperation agreement with the NIH (2021-2026).
 The HE²AT Center aspires to become a Center of Excellence in heat-health research, capacity building and engagement, using population health science and applying data science methodologies to improve the health of populations in Africa and beyond.
 The goal of the HE²AT Center is to advance the development of new health knowledge and human capacities by reusing existing data to generate and then disseminate heat-health knowledge and innovations.

 RP1 description